 Legacy Code 401069

-Description This unit focuses on the core competencies for paramedic practice in real world situations.
+Description This subject focuses on the core competencies for paramedic practice in real world situations.
 Students will review high fidelity simulation scenarios to facilitate simulation debrief sessions exploring scene management, interpersonal communication, decision making, inter-professional cooperation and clinical management, Students will then consolidate and extend these skills through supervised clinical placements with an emergency ambulance crew over a period of 5 weeks.
 Experiences and exposure gained during the placement will form the basis for analysis of case studies and reflective learning.

 School Health Sciences